IBM-Cloud/docs/monitor_log/logging/logging_view_dashboard.md

     From the **Logs** tab, you can view the recent logs for your app or tail logs in real time.
 In addition, you can filter logs by component (log type), by app instance ID, and by error.

-##  Getting to the logs of a Docker container
+##  Navigating to the logs of a Docker container
 {: #launch_logs_tab_bmx_ui_containers}

 To see the deployment or runtime logs of a Docker container, complete the following steps: